mstsurnalyakter/node-express-documentation/README.md

 #### What is Node.js & Why Node.js?

+- fullstack = front-end + back-end
 - window is a global object for browser. before node.js we could use javascript for the browser only but now with the help of node.js we can run javascript for accessing our local machine. try console.log(), window.alert() at the browser and in the terminal.
 - Node.js is server side environment; not a programming language.
+- It utilize Google's V8 engine (developed with C++) which compiles javascript code into machine code
+- a js runtime which allows us to run js in the server
+- node.js does not run on browser but only vanila js
+- helps us to create real time applications
 - It helps to manage files (create, open, read, write, delete and close) on the server.
 - it supports asynchronous programming.
 - it helps to collect form data.
 - It helps to manage (add, modify, delete data) database.
-- fullstack = front-end + back-end
-- It utilize Google's V8 engine (developed with C++) which compiles javascript code into machine code
-- helps us to create real time applications

 #### Environment setup